mfncooper/mockery/README.md

 This will deregister all mocks, substitutes, and allowable modules, as well as unhooking any hooked modules.

+## Disabling warnings

+As mentioned above, if you enable Mockery and _don't_ mock, substitute, or allow a module that is later loaded, Mockery will print a warning to the console to tell you that.
+This is important when you're writing unit tests, so that you don't end up using modules you weren't aware of.

+In certain circumstances, such as when writing functional or integration tests, you may find it irritating to have to allow each module or to have all the warnings appear on the console.
+If you need to, you can tell Mockery to turn off those warnings:

+    mockery.warnOnUnregistered(true);

+If you later need to re-enable the warnings, then passing `false` to the same function will do that, as you might imagine.

 ## The name

 Mockery is to mocks as rookery is to rooks.